rammewerk/router/README.md

 but not limited to, the implied warranties of merchantability and fitness for a particular purpose.
 The entire risk as to the quality and performance of the project is with you.

-## Error Handling

-You can catch `RouteAccessDenied` exceptions and handle them according to your application's needs.
-For example, you may want to redirect the user to a login page or show an error message.

-## Advanced Usage

-Advanced features include a custom loading mechanism for your routes by providing a callback function to the Router's constructor.
-This allows you to, for example, integrate the Router with your dependency injection system.

-Please see the `Router` class for more details.

 ## Support

 If you are having any issues, please let us know.
 Email at [support@rammewerk.com](mailto:support@rammewerk.com) or open an issue.